North Alabama Lions men's basketball

 The North Alabama Lions men's basketball team represents University of North Alabama in Florence, Alabama, United States.
-The school's team currently competes in the ASUN Conference.
-On July 1, 2018, they joined the Atlantic Sun Conference.
+The school's team currently competes in the UAC.
+On July 1, 2026, they, along with four other Atlantic Sun Conference schools, joined the rebranded United Athletic Conference as a part of a strategic alliance between the two conferences.
 Since joining NCAA Division I, the Lions have not yet appeared in the NCAA Tournament.
 At the NCAA Division II level, North Alabama won the 1979 and 1991 national championship.

 Postseason

 NIT results

 North Alabama has appeared in one National Invitation Tournament.
 Their record is 0–1.